rbisdorff/Digraph3/docSphinx/pearls.rst

    :width: 400 px
    :align: center

-   *Bachet* randomized 100 rule ranked performance heatmap view
+   *Bachet* randomized 100 rule ranked performance heat map view

 In :numref:`bachetHeatmap` we may observe that the *ba3.bachetRanking* is positively correlated to six out of seven performance criteria with a mean correlation of +0.213 and a positive ranking fairness (+0.06).
 With four out of seven performance grades in the highest quintile [80% - 100%], action *a2* is convincingly first-ranked.
 Similarly, action *a1*, with only one performance in the fourth quintile [60%-80%] shows the weakest performances and is last-ranked.
 It is worthwhile noticing that action *a9* is actually ranked before actions *a6* and *a8* despite an apparent lesser performance profile.
 This is due to both the considerable negative performance differences (-85.89 and -87.20) observed on criterion *g2* triggering in fact a polarised outranking situation in favour of action *a9*.